-· Step 3: "Many-in-one" annual reporting
+Step 3: "Many-in-one" annual reporting

-The third step of annual compliance is to conduct annual reporting to multiple government bureaus.
-Starting from 2020, with the new Foreign Investment Law coming into force, the annual reporting to the local AMR and the annual combinative reporting were merged into one "many-in-one" annual reporting, under which the FIEs can submit all relevant information at once through the National Credit Information Publicity system (www. gsxt.gov.cn).
+The third step of annual compliance is to conduct annual reporting to multiple government bureaus, under which the FIEs can submit all relevant information at once through the National Credit Information Publicity system (www. gsxt.gov.cn).